microsoft/prose/documentation/prose/tutorial.md

 In a more complex example, however, there is no single answer.
 For instance, suppose `in == "(206) 279-6261"`, and the corresponding desired output in a spec is `"2"`.
 In this case, the substring `"2"` could have been extracted from 3 different places in the input string.
 Therefore, instead of *witnessing* a single output value for `posPair` on a given input, in this case we witness a *disjunction* of three possible output values.
-A disjunction of possible outputs has its own representative spec type in PROSE -- `DisjunctiveExamplesSpecification`.
+A disjunction of possible outputs has its own representative spec type in PROSE -- `DisjunctiveExamplesSpec`.

 The two cases above lead us to a general definition of a witness function for `posPair`: find all occurrences of the desired output string in the input, and return a disjunction of them.
 In PROSE, you express it in the following way: